regedit32/DscResource.Tests/README.md

 }
 ```

-To suppress the **Measure-ParameterBlockParameterAttribute** in this example, this can be dome by using the SuppressMessageAttribute like this:
+To suppress the **Measure-ParameterBlockParameterAttribute** in this example, this can be done by using the SuppressMessageAttribute like this:

 ```powershell
 function Get-TargetResource